gradle-nexus/publish-plugin/README.md

 ## Usage

-The plugin does the following:
+The plugin must be applied to the root project and does the following:

-- Apply the `maven-publish` plugin
-- configure a Maven artifact repository for each repository defined in the `nexusPublishing { repositories { ... } }` block
+- configure a Maven artifact repository for each repository defined in the `nexusPublishing { repositories { ... } }` block in each subproject that applies the `maven-publish` plugin
 - create a `initialize${repository.name.capitalize()}StagingRepository` task that starts a new staging repository in case the project's version does not end with `-SNAPSHOT` (customizable via the `useStaging` property) and sets the URL of the corresponding Maven artifact repository accordingly.
 In case of a multi-project build, all subprojects with the same `nexusUrl` will use the same staging repository.
 - make all publishing tasks for each configured repository depend on the `initialize${repository.name.capitalize()}StagingRepository` task.
 - create a `publishTo${repository.name.capitalize()}` lifecycle task that depends on all publishing tasks for the corresponding Maven artifact repository.